The GLX Video Content Operations Platform

 Those tasked to interact and disseminate information and knowledge to their communities - the messengers - lack the means, the automation, and assistance to program their communication and media delivery in a way that is simple and accessible to them, and the means to assess their effectiveness.
 Marketers, leaders, and promoters need help to craft and automate the delivery of programs and initiatives that meet the broad set of goals of the communities or organizations they serve and do so over an extended period to meet the needs of their intended targets when they can consume it.

-It's not surprising that most give up on the notion of managing and streamlining systematically the processes and workflows needed to effectively leverage rich media content for digital engagement.
+It's not surprising that most give up on the notion of managing and streamlining systematically the processes and workflows needed to effectively leverage video content for digital engagement.

 Content operations practices aim to break bad habits and content stagnation.
 They help you move from ad hoc content creation and dissemination into a practice that resembles a content factory by making the management of content registration, definition, and activation systematic.